munificent/game-programming-patterns/book/observer.markdown

 a notification, the achievement receives it.
 It can then check to see if the falling body is our less-than-graceful hero, and if his perch prior to this new, unpleasant encounter with classical mechanics was a bridge.
-If so, it unlocks the proper achievement with associated fireworks and fanfare, and all of this with no involvement from the physics code.
+If so, it unlocks the proper achievement with associated fireworks and fanfare, and it does all of this with no involvement from the physics code.

 <span name="tear">In fact</span>, we can change the set of achievements or tear